SiaFoundation/siad/doc/api/HostDB.md

       // Total amount of time the host has been online.
       "historicuptime": 41634520900246576,

+      // List of IP subnet masks used by the host.
+For IPv4 the /24 subnet mask is used.
+      "ipnets": [
+        "1.2.3.0",
+        "2.1.3.0"
+      ],

       // The last time that the interactions within scanhistory have been compressed into the historic ones "lasthistoricupdate": 174900, // blocks

+      // The last time the list of IP subnet masks was updated.
+When equal subnet masks are found for
+      // different hosts, the host that occupies the subnet mask for a longer time is preferred.
+      "lastipnetchange": "2015-01-01T08:00:00.000000000+04:00",

       // The maximum amount of collateral that the host will put into a
       // single file contract.